samet404/Bloomia-LVDMS/README.md

 # Bloomia General AI Server

-## What GAIS is responsible for?
+## What GSS is responsible for?

-GAIS is responsible for updating, adding, deleting managing all user data.
+GSS is responsible for updating, adding, deleting managing all user data.
 It's also responsible for all AI chat system users using.
-Basically it handless almost 90% of use cases about synchronization and AI logic happens between user and Bloomia servers.
+Basically it handless almost 90% of use cases about file editor management, synchronization and AI logic happens between user and Bloomia servers.

 ## Read before diving to source code